rsyring/2016-08-lal-software-risks-rewards/index.rst

 - Deliver working software frequently...with a preference [for a] shorter timescale.
 - Working software is the primary measure of progress.
 - Continuous attention to technical excellence and good design enhances agility.
+- The entire process needs to be sustainable over time.

 (Source: http://agilemanifesto.org/principles.html)